How to file taxes for first timers

 You can’t file your taxes unless you have the proper paperwork.
 You need personal information, like a valid Social Security number, income and receipts, meaning any Social Security benefits or Unemployment Compensation, if applicable, as well as receipts from royalties, partnerships, or trusts.

-Also, you need a W-2 form (or forms, if you had multiple employers) and a 1099 form, if eligible—for example, if you had any freelancing opportunities or side gigs.
+You will also need your W-2 from employers, or a 1099 form, if eligible—for example, if you had any freelancing opportunities or side gigs.
 If you’re a college student, you might need a 1098-T form, which should be provided by your school.
-It includes information you’ll report to claim education credits, like tuition, scholarships or grants, and other related expenses.
-There are dozens of forms you potentially need, so here is a list of the most commonly used forms.
+This includes information you’ll report to claim education credits, like tuition, scholarships or grants, and other related expenses.
+There are dozens of forms you potentially need, so be sure to review this list of some the most commonly used forms.

 Decide how you want to prepare